diem/diem/language/stdlib/modules/doc/LibraTransactionTimeout.md

 <pre><code><b>public</b> <b>fun</b> <a href="#0x1_LibraTransactionTimeout_initialize">initialize</a>(association: &signer) {
-  // Only callable by the Association address
+  // Operational constraint, only callable by the Association address
   <b>assert</b>(<a href="Signer.md#0x1_Signer_address_of">Signer::address_of</a>(association) == <a href="CoreAddresses.md#0x1_CoreAddresses_ASSOCIATION_ROOT_ADDRESS">CoreAddresses::ASSOCIATION_ROOT_ADDRESS</a>(), 1);
   // Currently set <b>to</b> 1day.
   move_to(association, <a href="#0x1_LibraTransactionTimeout_TTL">TTL</a> {duration_microseconds: 86400000000});